The Better Angels Of Our Nature - Freemasonry In The American Civil War

 Over a year ago, I reviewed an older book which I found to be just amazing, it was called "A House Undivided" and you can find the review here.
 Recently I had the pleasure of reading another book which was similar, in that the subject matter was the same.
 However this particular book "The Better Angels Of Our Nature - Freemasonry In The American Civil War", is not so much a collection of colorful and interesting anecdotes as the previous book had been, but instead a real investigation into these stories and it attempts to verify, using real scholarly work, the claims that many of the stories have perpetuated in the last one-hundred years and that are usually claimed as sacrosanct.

 After that huge disappointing blow, the book goes on and I was fully prepared for more disappointments.
-But my disappointment was staved off by confirmation after confirmation of amazing stories regarding the gentle crafts influence in war time.
+But my disappointment was staved off by confirmation after confirmation of amazing stories regarding the influence of the gentle Craft in wartime.
 In fact, many of the stories which were confirmed were more amazing than any other stories I had heard before.
-Stories that pulled at your heart strings and made you really think about the time and situations these Brothers had been in filled the book from cover to cover.
+Stories that pulled at your heartstrings and made you really think about the time and situations these Brothers had been in, filled the book from cover to cover.